sreejithr/mylittlejob/README.md

 MyLittleJob Spotify Search
 ==========================

-Uses the Spotify Search API to get search results for terms.
+Get search results from Spotify Search API.
 Results can be filtered by artist, playlist, album or track.
+Written in Django.

 ## Features

-* Copy-able urls for searches.
-* Filtering by 4 categories (artist, playlist, track, album).
 * Unit tests.
 * 88% test coverage.
+* `django-environ` to manage enviroment variables.
+* Search URLs can be copied.
+* Filtering by 4 categories (artist, playlist, track, album).
+*

+Settings files are at `config/settings/`.

 ## Installation